Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Computational results

 \subsection{Railway network}

 We use the Open Railway Map\footnote{\url{https://www.openrailwaymap.org/}, visited 2022-11-25} representation of the selected part of the Polish railway network located in the central part of the Metropolis GZM (Poland), presented in Fig~\ref{fig::network}.
-The selected part of the network combines heterogeneous network layout including single-, double-, triple-, and quadruple-track lines.
+The selected part of the network combines a heterogeneous network layout including single-, double-, triple-, and quadruple-track lines.
 It comprises 25 nodes including $11$ stations and $3$ junctions, $146$ blocks, and 2 depots.
 The infrastructure is managed by Polish state infrastructure manager PKP PLK (Polskie Koleje Państwowe, Polskie Linie Kolejowa eng.
 Polish State Railways, Polish Railway Lines).

-The decision stations include stations \{KO, KO(STM), CB, KL\}, stations bounding the analysed part of the network \{GLC, CM, KZ, Ty, Mi\}, depots \{KO(KS), KO(IC)\} from which regional and intercity trains are being shunted to and from \{KO\}, and stations on the single track line -- \{MJ\} to allow meet and pass (M-P) or meet and overtake (M-O).
-As described before, the decision stations are the only ones that appear explicitly in our model.
-Due to operational reasons resulting from track design, the decisions on train departure times (and thus on trains' order) are, in the current operational practice, \emph{de facto} made with respect to the decision stations.
-All other stations and junctions are treated as line blocks as long as no rerouting or retracking is considered; they will appear in the model implicitly via parameters.
-These stations include: \begin{itemize} \item stations $\{ \text{ZZ}, \text{CB} \}$ in which usually there are rigid assignments of the platform tracks to the traffic direction (i.e., track $1$ towards $\{\text{GLC} \}$; track $2$ towards $\{ \text{KO} \}$) \item branch junctions $\{\text{KTC}, \text{Bry}, \text{Mc} \}$ in which usually there is a rigid assignment to the tracks. \end{itemize}
+The decision stations include stations \{KO, KO(STM), CB, KL\}, stations bounding the analyzed part of the network \{GLC, CM, KZ, Ty, Mi\}, depots \{KO(KS), KO(IC)\} from which regional and intercity trains are being shunted to and from \{KO\}, and stations on the single-track line -- \{MJ\} to allow meet and pass (M-P) or meet and overtake (M-O).
+As described before, the decision stations are the only ones that appear explicitly in our model by assigning decision variables.
+Due to operational reasons resulting from track design, the decisions on train departure times (and thus on trains' order) are, in the current operational practice, \emph{de facto} made concerning the decision stations.
+All other stations and junctions are treated as line blocks as long as no rerouting or retracking (e.g. in the case of closure) is considered; they will appear in the model implicitly via parameters.
+In such a case precedence of trains cannot be changed on these stations as there are no decision variables assigned to them.